sersolmaz/CFD_AR_VR/README.md

 ## Prerequisities

-To execute the code, an Anaconda application must be built with ParaView and Blender packages.
+To execute the code, an Anaconda application must be compiled with ParaView and Blender packages.

 ## License
 Please see the file ./LICENSE for details